brightyorcerf/ASTonal/README.md

-# astonal
+# Astonal

-> Audiovisual API profiler that turns JSON into 3d orbital graphs and HTTP health into generative music
+> An audiovisual API profiler that turns JSON into 3d orbital graphs and HTTP health into generative music

 Point it at any public API.
 The response body gets parsed into an Abstract Syntax Tree.
 That tree gets laid out as a three-dimensional orbital node graph in real-time WebGL.
 The HTTP status code gets expressed as a chord mode through the Web Audio API.
 Every request produces a unique audiovisual signature — different endpoints sound different, look different, every time.